Planning and Byelaws

 The Board’s Byelaws and the Land Drainage Act 1991 allow the Board to take action to ensure that the free flow of water is not restricted.

 Board maintained watercourses are cleaned out annually and it is important that access is preserved for machinery to enable this work to be undertaken.
 The Board’s Byelaws prevent the erection of any building, structure (whether temporary or permanent) or planting of trees/shrubs etc within nine metres either side of a Board maintained watercourse.

 Consent will be required from the Board to undertake works such as:

-- Works in, over, under or within eight metres of a Board maintained watercourse.
+- Works in, over, under or within nine metres of a Board maintained watercourse.

 - Installation of a culvert, weir or other like obstruction within any watercourse.

 - Any works that increase the flow of surface water or treated foul effluent to any watercourse within the Board’s district.

 Please see the Advice Notes below for further information or contact the Board’s Planning and Byelaw Officer on 01507 328095 or e-mail email@example.com.

 For further advice contact the Board’s Planning/Byelaw Officer on 01507 328095.